Check out Tourism Winnipeg‘s official site for:

 - Whiteshell Provincial Park offers camping, canoeing, and hiking (established trails range from 2 to 60 km) in a pristine Precambrian Shield setting with extensive forests and hundreds of lakes (140 km east of Winnipeg)

 - Spruce Woods Provincial Park is home to the Spirit Sands desert, a truly unique gem in Manitoba.
-The park has a campground and back-country camp sites, trails for hiking in summer, including some through the sand dunes, and numerous winter activities including cross-country skiing, skating, and toboganning (180 km west of Winnipeg)
+The park has a campground and back-country camp sites, trails for hiking in summer, including some through the sand dunes, and numerous winter activities including designated cross-country ski trails, skating, and toboganning (180 km west of Winnipeg)

 - Riding Mountain National Park is home to the summer town of Wasagaming, the spectacular Clear Lake, and hiking trails along the Manitoba Escarpment (270 km northwest of Winnipeg)